 Important Derivations

 Step-by-step derivations for Class 12 Physics and Maths.
-Each one includes the final result, number of steps, marks weightage, and how often it appears in board exams.
+Each one includes the final result, marks weightage, and how often it appears in exams.

 Electric Charges and Fields